spflanagan/ARTs/README.md

 The full text of that manuscript is found in `docs/ARTs_ms.Rmd` (which uses `docs/preamble.sty`, `proceedings-of-the-royal-society-b.csl`, and `docs/references.bib`, `R/formatting.R`, and figures in `figs/`).
 A supplementary document, `docs/ARTs_supplement.Rmd`, is also available in this repository.

-The `figs/` directory contains an image of the model overview.
+The `figs/` directory contains an image of the model overview and the figures for the main text.

+Relevant model outputs have been archived on zenodo (doi: 10.5281/zenodo.8248198), and the README for those data is in `results/README_results.md`.

 Two programs are contained in this repository: a baseline analytical model (written in R) and a simulation-based model (written in C++).
 I will describe those independently and then describe the contents associated with analysis and writing.